Rehab Centers Bishop, CA

 Mono County Behavioral Health - 33.2 miles from Bishop, CA

-Mono County Behavioral Health is an inpatient substance abuse treatment center in Mammoth Lakes, CA that is located in the 93546 zip code.
-Mono County Behavioral Health offers Housing services, Mental health services and Case management.
-It offers services to women and men.
+Mono County Behavioral Health is a residential substance abuse treatment center in Mammoth Lakes, California that is situated in the 93546 zip code.
+Mono County Behavioral Health offers Housing services, Transportation assistance and Social skills development.
+It offers treatment to women and men.

 Address: 452 Old Mammoth Road, 3rd Floor, Mammoth Lakes, CA 93546 in Mono County